AriannaA2021/PersonalPortfolio/README.md

 # Arianna's Personal Portfolio

 Welcome to my personal portfolio website repository!
 This website showcases my skills, projects, and contact information.
 The website runs locally and is not hosted yet.
+The contact form page is functioning and connects to my Google Sheets account.

 ---